acocac/DL_MODIS/readme.md

+Temporal repository partially cloned from
-See repository description.
-Temporal repository.
-Notebooks contain comparison between Rußwurm and Körner's (2017) approach using tensorflow and own approach using Theano framed in KERAS.
+[The repository contains comparison between Rußwurm and Körner's (2017) approach using tensorflow and own approach using Theano framed in KERAS]

 # Recurrent Neural Networks for Multitemporal Crop Identification